germal/OpenCVB/README.md

 The languages used are those often found in OpenCV projects - C++, C\#, Python and even VB.Net.
-Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, NumPy, and OpenMP.
+Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, NumPy, NAudio, and OpenMP.
 And lastly, it is important to use all the possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, or text.